Wollongong: Tertiary and further education

 There are two campuses of the Illawarra Institute of TAFE.
 The Wollongong Campus is the network's largest campus, and it offers a variety of courses.

 Wollongong has one university, the University of Wollongong, which was formerly part of the University of New South Wales.
-The University was awarded the "Australian University of the Year" in two consecutive years (1999–2000, 2000–2001) by the Good Universities Guide, and is internationally recognised.
+The university was awarded the "Australian University of the Year" in two consecutive years (1999–2000, 2000–2001) by the Good Universities Guide, and is internationally recognised.
 It has two main campuses: the primary campus on Northfields Avenue, and the Innovation Campus on Squires Way.
-The University's Sydney Business School also has a secondary campus in Sydney.
+The university's Sydney Business School also has a secondary campus in Sydney.

 Schools

 Wollongong has a number of primary and high schools, including public, denominational and independent.

 Media

-Wollongong has one daily newspaper, The Illawarra Mercury published and issued Monday to Saturday by Australian Community Media (ACM).
-Additionally, ACM publishes several free community newspapers including the Advertiser incorporating Lake Times and Kiama Independent.
+Wollongong has one daily newspaper, The Illawarra Mercury, published and issued Monday to Saturday by Australian Community Media (ACM).
+Additionally, ACM publishes several free community newspapers, including the Advertiser incorporating Lake Times and Kiama Independent.

-Wollongong and the Illawarra region are serviced by three commercial television networks – WIN Television, Prime7 and Southern Cross 10.
+Wollongong and the Illawarra region are serviced by three commercial television networks – WIN Television, the Seven Network and Network 10.
 The Australian Broadcasting Corporation (ABC) and the Special Broadcasting Service (SBS) also broadcast television services to Wollongong.
 In addition to these channels, ten new channels broadcasting in are also available in Wollongong and the greater Illawarra region.
-These channels include ABC HD, ABC TV Plus, ABC Me, ABC News, Prime7HD, 7two, 7mate, 7flix, 9HD, 9Go!, 9Gem, 9Life, 10 HD, 10 Bold, 10 Peach and SBS Viceland.
+These channels include ABC HD, ABC Kids, ABC Family, ABC Entertains, ABC News, 7HD, 7two, 7mate, 7flix, 7Bravo, 9HD, 9Go!, 9Gem, 9Life, 10 HD, 10 Drama, 10 Comedy.
+Nickelodeon, SBS HD, SBS Viceland, SBS World Movies, SBS Food, NITV and SBS WorldWatch.
 In some areas it is also possible to pick up Sydney channels.
 Subscription Television service Foxtel (formerly Austar) is also available via satellite.

 Of the three main commercial networks: